 Conclusion

-So, is Breyers Carb Smart Ice Cream good for diabetics?
+So, is Breyers Carb Smart Ice Cream suitable for people with diabetes?

 Just remember to enjoy all good things in moderation!

-For dietary advice on managing your blood glucose levels, consult a healthcare professional.
+Consult a healthcare professional for dietary advice on managing your blood glucose levels.

 Sources